vohi/minicoin/README.md

 ## Mac

-A guest is identified as running macOS when either the name of the machine, or the name of the box includes the string "mac".
+A guest is identified as running macOS when either the name of the machine, or the name of the box includes the string "mac", or when the "os" attribute is set to "macos".

 Since VirtualBox doesn't provide guest additions for Mac systems, minicoin is using sshfs for file sharing between the guest and the host.
 For this to work,